Many mothers fail to establish breastfeeding because of difficulties such as:

 - any damage to your chest, breasts or nipples - for example, surgery, burns or other injuries

-- any damage to the pituitary gland in your brain (this is where the necessary hormones are produced)
+- any damage to the pituitary gland in your brain (this gland produces the hormones needed for breastfeeding)

 Practical and emotional support is important for milk production also.